hackerstoreofficial/AI-ATS-Resume-Builder/README.md

 2. Create a new text file in the `prompts/` folder.
 3. Submit a Pull Request (PR).

+Do you have a format of ATS friendly resume?
+Then help others by submitting a Pull Request (PR)?

 ---

 *Created/Maintained by [hackerstoreofficial](https://github.com/hackerstoreofficial)*